W Idioms

 - good, satisfactory

-It is well and good that he will go and talk to his supervisor about the problem.
+It is well and good that the employee will go and talk to his supervisor about the problem.

 well-heeled